Handmade Guide to Community Interaction

 - Differing opinions are valuable and should be respected.
 Not everyone sees eye-to-eye on every matter, but we're all trying to write useful software.

 - Language has meaning, and can be used in destructive ways.
-Be aware that what you say may not seem injurious to you, but might make someone else's experience on the site tangibly worse.
+Be aware that what you say may not seem injurious to you, but might make someone else's experience tangibly worse.
 If you are asked to reconsider your conduct, please exercise some introspection.
 We want everyone to feel welcome here.
 This includes people both inside and outside the Handmade community.

 - Be aware of differences in English comprehension and culture.
 What you say may be misinterpreted by a more fluent or less fluent speaker, or someone from a different culture.
 Misunderstandings should be resolved with the help of a third party, preferably a staff member.